julius-boettger/dotfiles/README.md

 # clone current commit (although you don't know what you get)
 git clone --recurse-submodules https://github.com/julius-boettger/dotfiles.git

-chown -R $USER:root /etc/dotfiles # not necessary, but makes editing files more comfortable chmod -R 755 /etc/dotfiles # should already be set like this
+chown -R $USER:root /etc/dotfiles # make editing files more comfortable (don't require sudo) chmod -R 755 /etc/dotfiles # should already be set like this

 # copy over your hardware-configuration.nix (!)
-cp -f /etc/nixos/hardware-configuration.nix /etc/dotfiles/nix/devices/desktop/
+cp -f /etc/nixos/hardware-configuration.nix /etc/dotfiles/devices/desktop/
 ```

+> Paths like `devices/desktop/default.nix` are referencing this the content of this repo, which should now be in `/etc/dotfiles/`, so the full path in this case would be `/etc/dotfiles/devices/desktop/default.nix`.

-If you search for `xrandr` in `awesome/rc.lua` you will find two commands which are for my specific dual-monitor setup.
+If you search for `xrandr` in `modules/awesome/rc.lua` (or `devices/desktop/default.nix`) you will find two commands which are for my specific dual-monitor setup.
 The idea is that one command configures both monitors and the other just the primary monitor, so that the secondary monitor is toggleable by pressing Super+P. If you want to use this functionality you will have to adjust the commands for your specific setup. ~~But you can also just leave them like that and don't press Super+P.~~

-It's pretty much the same thing for my Hyprland config, but I extracted the device specific stuff into two variables called `second_monitor` and `second_monitor_config`, which I set in `/etc/dotfiles/nix/devices/desktop/hyprland.conf`.
+It's pretty much the same thing for my Hyprland config, but I extracted the device specific stuff into two variables called `second_monitor` and `second_monitor_config`, which I set in `devices/desktop/hyprland.conf`.
 The config there shows what works for my setup, you may need to change it for yours.

-There are some files you now should take a look at and adjust them to your liking, all in `/etc/dotfiles/nix/`:
+There are some files you now should take a look at and adjust them to your liking:
-- `secrets.nix` and `variables.nix` (should explain themselves)
+- `variables.nix` (should explain itself)
 - `devices/desktop/default.nix` contains some device-specific configuration like mounting a partition.
 You may pick and choose what seems useful to you, or just delete it.
 - Of course you may also want to look at and change every other file ;)